 An objective survey of a network and its’ devices to discover unknown security breaches, malware, and signs of unauthorized access.
 More specifically, the assessment seeks to find attackers who are currently in the environment or that have been active in the recent past.

 A compromise assessment differs from intrusion detection in that it is an active dedication of analytical resources with a focus on indicators of a successful compromise.
 For the period of the assessment, there is more time and a wider authority to dig deeper than what is expected day-to-day in real-time monitoring.
 Additionally, the assessment brings to bare tools and techniques, typically reserved for incident response, that are better suited for detecting post-compromise activity.
 Compromise assessments are the most effective defense-in-depth measure an organization can use to ensure no threats make it past their defenses.

 Download our white paper to learn more about how a compromise assessment can help you identify unknown security breaches and adversary presence within your network.

-Need us to conduct a compromise assessment for you?
+Need us to conduct a cybersecurity compromise assessment?
 Learn more or request more information here.